Remembering Uncle Phil: The Green Beret Who Saved Me With His Heart

 I was stunned.
 I barely managed to mutter a faint “You’re welcome.”

-It was the first time in my life that I felt artistic and capable.
-It was definitely the first time that someone told me I had the ability to ease someone else’s pain.
+It was the first time in my life that I felt valuable.
+My uncle had just told me I had the ability to ease someone else’s pain.

 I consider that exchange to be one of the best moments of my life.

-Phil eventually moved out, and his health continued its slow decline.
-Right after I graduated high school, he returned to ask a favor.
+Phil’s health continued its slow decline.
+Right after I graduated high school, he asked my mom for a favor.

 “Could David drive me up to Northern California?
 I’m not strong enough to do it myself.”